palazzem/adk-toolkit/README.rst

 **Backwards incompatible changes in 0.2.0**

-* Some class/method names are misleading so readText/sendText become readSerial/writeSerial
+* Some class/method names are misleading so readText/sendText become readSerial/writeSerial and closeAdk/resumeAdk become close/open
 * ``AdkReceiver`` has been removed because the actual implementation of read/write can handle multiple char

 .. _Mockito: https://github.com/mockito/mockito